2ndSightLab/ai-tracker/fixed.md

 6/10/2026 7:00 PM

+🟢 in the very small orchestrator bootstrap project which should be like one file and a menu :

+⭐️ Removed ~ 804 lines of dead code.

 🟢 I have a super explicit requirement and went over this whith the one project so much: Create a file named assume-role-wrapper.sh and call the external assume role project.
 Never assume roles, never touch credentials, never cache any of that.
 And yet when i tell the model to clean up dead code it says that is a dead code file and the code ahs been moved somewhre else.
 The literal adamant instructions are in the readme.
 This is so bad.

 🟢 OMG.
 The parent orchestrator projec tis still displayign the wrong menus been over this like 100 times.
 I told it to fix it again, write a test and remove dead code.
 I swaear I've done this like 25 times already.